alfredsaveron/profiles/README.md

 ## 🚀 Features
 - Fetches GitHub user details instantly
 - Clean and easy-to-use interface
 - No clutter, just the info you need

-## 🔧 Usage
-1. Enter a GitHub username
-2. View profile details instantly

 🎯 Simple, fast, and efficient—give it a try!